sf-wdi-19-20/w5_project_1/README.md

 *DO NOT start coding before each of the above is clearly outlined and approved by an instructor.*

-* **REMEMBER to build "outside-in"** starting with an index template with static data, then swap in dynamic data stored on the client, then swap in getting the data with a GET call to a URL route on your server for the data, then saving the data in your database.
+* **REMEMBER to build "outside-in"**
+Start with the basics of your view: an index.html file with static data directly in the file.
+Then, create a template based on the structure in the html and use the template to display dynamic data stored on the client.
+Then, move the data to the server and get it with a GET call to a route on the server.
+Then, move the data to your database.

 ## WHAT WE ARE LOOKING FOR
 ####Code should be...